History of the Jews in Serbia: Kingdom of Yugoslavia

-In the aftermath of World War I, Montenegro, Banat, Bačka, Syrmia, and Baranja joined Serbia through popular vote in those regions, and soon afterwards this enlarged Serbia united with State of Slovenes, Croats and Serbs (from which Syrmia had seceded to join Serbia) to form the Kingdom of Serbs, Croats, and Slovenes, which was soon renamed Kingdom of Yugoslavia.
+In the aftermath of World War I, Montenegro, Banat, Bačka, Syrmia, and Baranya joined Serbia through popular vote in those regions, and soon afterwards this enlarged Serbia united with State of Slovenes, Croats and Serbs (from which Syrmia had seceded to join Serbia) to form the Kingdom of Serbs, Croats, and Slovenes, which was soon renamed Kingdom of Yugoslavia.
 Serbia's relatively small Jewish community of 13,000 (including 500 in Kosovo), combined with the large Jewish communities of the other Yugoslav territories, numbering some 51,700.
 Prior to World War II, some 31,000 Jews lived in Vojvodina.
 In Belgrade, Jewish community was 10,000-strong, 80% being Ladino-speaking Sephardi Jews, and 20% being Ashkenazi Jews.

-In the inter-war period, the Jewish communities of the Kingdom of Yugoslavia flourished.
-The Vidovdan Constitution guaranteed equality to Jews, and the law regulated their status as a religious community.
+In the interwar period, the Jewish communities of the Kingdom of Yugoslavia flourished.
+The Vidovdan Constitution guaranteed equality to Jews, and the law regulated their status as a religious community. however, in October 1940, then education Minister Anton Korošec introduced two antisemitic laws while serving in the Macek-Cvetkovic government.
+One limited the participation of Jews in the wholesale food industry, while the other put a limit on the number of Jewish students in secondary schools and universities.
+When other ministers objected to the laws, Korošec insisted that failure to introduce them would endanger relations with Germany, and the laws were indeed accepted.